Blake Moore

+Born and raised in Ogden, Utah, he served as a missionary assignment in South Korea before completing degrees at the University of Utah and Northwestern University.
+He went on to work as a U.S. Foreign Service officer and management consultant, and later co-chaired the Better Boundaries campaign that led to Utah’s 2018 independent redistricting commission.
+First elected to Congress in 2020, he was re-elected in 2022 and 2024.

+A moderate Republican, Moore is a member of the Republican Governance Group.
+He is known for a willingness to break with his party, voting to keep Liz Cheney in Republican leadership, supporting the Respect for Marriage Act, and endorsing a pathway to citizenship for certain undocumented immigrants.
+In 2026, he drew criticism from Utah Republicans for his support of an independent redistricting commission, which resulted in his safe Republican seat being converted into a safely Democratic one.
+Moore is running for re-election in the 2nd congressional district instead.

 Early life and education

 Moore was born and raised in Ogden, Utah.
 He attended Ogden High School, graduating in 1998.
 During high school, he was a quarterback for the football team.
 In 1997, he won the Wendy's High School Heisman.
 He is an Eagle Scout.

 After graduating from high school, Moore enrolled at Utah State University on a football scholarship.
-His freshman year roommate was American-born Azerbaijani NBA player Spencer Nelson.
+His roommate freshman year was American-born Azerbaijani professional basketball player Spencer Nelson.
 During his freshman year, Moore's football scholarship was rescinded by a newly-installed football coach after he left to serve as a missionary for The Church of Jesus Christ of Latter-day Saints in Seoul, South Korea.

 After returning from his mission, Moore transferred to the University of Utah, where he earned a Bachelor of Arts degree in behavioral science and business.
 He earned a master's in public policy and administration from Northwestern University.

 Career

 Moore briefly served as a United States Foreign Service officer in the United States Department of State, and worked as a business consultant for the Cicero Group, a management consulting firm based in Salt Lake City.

+In 2017, Moore was one of four co-chairs for the anti-gerrymandering organization Better Boundaries, which led the successful ballot initiative campaign for the 2018 Utah Proposition 4, establishing an independent redistricting commission.